Key Highlights:

 The Bottom Line: Emotion AI is the New Data Layer

 In the attention economy, the Emotion AI Market is redefining how businesses connect with people.
 Emotion drives loyalty, influences choices, and fuels authentic engagement.
-For leaders, the question isn’t if but how to use this technology, whether in customer service, employee wellness, or product design.
+For leaders, the question is not whether to use this technology, but how to utilize it, whether in customer service, employee wellness, or product design.
 With ethics at the core, the future will belong not to the smartest systems, but to the most empathetic ones.